 In 2016 we launched the first Local Authority Green ISA bond with Swindon Borough Council, which funded two 5MW solar parks with the participation of more than 1,600 investors.
 Since then, Abundance has been working to find ways to help more Local Authorities finance public infrastructure through crowdfunding to create:

-We have worked with Bristol and Leeds City Council as part of the Financing For Society programme, and have developed a new model for citizen led investment in Local Authorities called the Community Municipal Bond.
+We have worked with Bristol and Leeds City Council as part of the Financing For Society programme, and have developed a new model for citizen led investment in Local Authorities called the Community Municipal Investment (CMI).